 Kyoto is one of the most loved Japanese cities as it is rich in history and culture, while it offers multiple attractions to showcase its unique heritage.
-If you are looking to explore a city being a nature enthusiast or history lover or simply want to sit in one place to enjoy the breathtaking scenery, then Kyoto is the place for you.
-If you’re wondering what to see in Kyoto, here are some must-visit places that should be on your next Japan itinerary.
+If you are looking to explore a city, whether you're a nature enthusiast, a history lover, or simply want to relax and enjoy the breathtaking scenery, Kyoto is the perfect destination.
+If you’re planning your Kyoto tour packages and wondering what to see in Kyoto, here are some places to visit in Kyoto that should be on your next Japan itinerary.

 If you are wondering where to go in Kyoto, Fushimi Inari Taisha should be the priority location on your list.
 This impressive Shinto shrine is famous for its thousands of vermilion torii gates that create mesmerising trails leading up Mount Inari.
 The best part about hiking through these gates is that it offers a serene and almost mystical experience.
 We highly recommend arriving here early in the morning to enjoy the peaceful atmosphere before it gets crowded.